martimunicoy/MazeSolver/README.md

 # Maze Solver
-This scripts attempts to solve a maze.
+This script attempts to solve a maze.